tytydraco/yessleep/out/They_record_the_dying_I_finally_understand_what_the_silence_is_for.md

 I want that sentence back.

-About a week later I did something that felt smart at the time.
-My mother was still playing Gran's first recording every night, and I wanted to make her stop, and I figured the way to do that was proof.
-Catch the mimic being a mimic.
-Find a seam, a glitch, a stolen phrase, something I could put in front of her.
+A week later I went looking for proof.
+My mother was still playing Gran's first recording every night, and I wanted to make her stop.
+Catch the mimic being a mimic, put it in front of her.
 So I put on headphones, turned the volume all the way up, and started going through the files listening for the fake.

 File six.
 The voice is in the middle of asking me, so sweetly, whether I'd say my name for it.
 Just once, just so it can learn to speak with me properly.
 And in the middle of the word "name" there's a hitch.
 Half a second, maybe less.
 The warmth drops out, like a radio slipping off its station, and underneath it, in a voice I'd know anywhere, smaller and farther away and hers, there's one word.